 We were both smitten.

 Reading about the Road Chief that morning changed all that.
-We spent the next year reading about campers, 5th Wheels, RV’s as well as what we could find about the Road Chief.
-We even did the unexpected, and went to a few RV shows to get a better understanding of the lingo, the culture, the options, and the prices.
+We spent the next year reading about campers, 5th Wheels, RV’s as well as signing up for the Bowlus Road Chief emails.
 We joined a few discussion boards and read about the problems with many of the campers, we read the discussions about Airstreams, where we even saw a lot of back and forth about the Road Chief, particularly about the price.
-Many of the articles were critical, even though it was clear that the writer they had never stayed in one.
+Many of the articles were critical, even though it was clear that the writer had never seen one nor stayed in one.
 Writers who took on the assignment from their publications of using the Road Chief wrote glowing reviews, and occasionally we see a response to a critical posting by a few people who owned one.

 It was easy, without even having seen it in person, to recognize how special the Road Chief was.
-The design and the quality of the construction was readily apparent.
-We were initially forced to take the word of reviewers to get a sense of the ease of handling, and the joy of using it.
-We have family in California and hence we took the opportunity of a family event to plan a trip to Hendersonville, NV to see the Road Chief in person.
-Helena Mitchell graciously spent several hours with us as we looked in and at the model sitting in their showroom.
-She patiently answered our questions, many of which were probably quite naïve.
-She tried to explain how to use the camper and discussed some of the adventures she had undertaken, both on her own and with her husband, John.
+The design and the quality of the construction were readily apparent.
+Helena Mitchell graciously spent several hours with us answering all our questions many of which were probably quite naïve.
+She explained how to use the camper and discussed some of the adventures she had undertaken, both on her own and with her husband, John.

-Upon visiting with the real thing, but despite never having spent a night in a any form of camper, we took a big leap of faith and decided that ordering the Road Chief and a fancy new car to pull it, would be the perfect way to celebrate our 35th wedding anniversary.
+Despite all our research, we did feel we took somewhat of a big leap of faith and ordered the Road Chief and a fancy new car to pull it, would be the perfect way to celebrate our 35th wedding anniversary.
 We fully expect that our trailer will outlive us, and we hope it will be inherited by one of our children or grandchildren.
 We also look forward to the time in which we will be able to take grand-children on short camping trips with us.

 We have two regrets about the Road Chief.
 First, because we are both still working full time, we do not have the time necessary to take many longer trips.
 Second, we have not yet found a practical way to undertake trips abroad with our Road Chief.